backstage/backstage/docs/cli/commands.md

 - `backend` - A backend package, such as `packages/backend`.
 - `frontend-plugin` - A frontend plugin package.
 - `backend-plugin` - A backend plugin package.
-- `any` - Any kind of package.
+- `root` - The monorepo root.
-- `root` - The monorepo root, not specific to any one package.
+- `any` - Any kind of package, but not the repo root.

 ## help

-The following is a cleaned up output of of `yarn backstage-cli --help`:
+This command displays you a help summary or detailed help screens for each command.
+Below is a cleaned up output of `yarn backstage-cli --help`.

 ```text
 app:build                Build an app for a production release